Does Oral NAD+ Work as Well as Injectable? Here’s What to Know

 Reducing Symptoms of Migraines and Cramps

-Magnesium chloride may effectively manage symptoms of migraines and muscle cramps.
+Magnesium chloride may manage symptoms of migraines and muscle cramps.
 Studies indicate many migraine sufferers — especially those experiencing menstrual migraines — have reduced magnesium levels[7].
 Supplementation with magnesium has shown significant benefits; for example, patients taking daily oral magnesium experienced a substantial reduction in migraine frequency, fewer migraine days and decreased need for pain medication compared to a placebo group[7].
+Furthermore, magnesium supports muscle relaxation and healthy nerve function, which may help alleviate cramps[1]

 How Is Magnesium Chloride Administered?